-Comment [TH2]: Hard to see how thos is enforceable.
-The existing look and feel has alre:ady been adulterated by poorly opproved projects that do little to blend m. - These can now be used as precedence to approve ongoing projects.
-The slot homes on Nevada are a great example, and the city just approved 5 more to be built -this time 1n the middle of single family homes.
+Comment [TH2]: Hard to see how this is enforceable.
+The existing look and feel has already been adulterated by poorly approved projects that do little to "blend in.," I hese can now be used as

-4. PAGE 39: NEW CONSTRUCTION GENERAL STANDARDS
+4. PAGE 39: NEW CONSTRUCTION GENERAL

-2.1N.
-NEW CONSTRUCTION GENERAL STANDARDS
+STANDARDS 2.1N.
+NEW CONSTRUCTION

-2,1,1N uildings shall be designed to provide human scale, interest, and variety while maintaining an overall sense of relationship with adjoining or nearby buildings.
+GENERAL STANDARDS

-2.1.3N New buildings and additions to buildings shall possess an architectural character that respects the traditional design principles of older buildings along Alamo Avenue and/or Main Street.
+- 2.1.1 N Buildings shall be designed to provide human scale, interest, and variety while maintaining an overall sense of relationship with adjoining or nearby buildings. - 2.1.3N New buildings and additions to buildings shall possess an architectural character that respects the traditional design principles ofolder buildings along Alamo Avenue and/or Main Street.
 These principles can be applied to both commercial and residential buildings.